derrimugisha/payment-system/README.md

 VScode chechout https://code.visualstudio.com/docs/java/java-tutorial.<br>
 -Install MySQL server if you haven't installed.<br>
 -Install Postman if you don't have it on your machine.<br>

+# CONFIGURING THE API

+For the API to start running some configurations have to first be done, find application.properties file which is in payment-system/src/main/resources directory.<br>
+After getting the application.properties file, you fill in the required settings respectively.<br>
+For the sandbox.username and api.key are got from your flutter wave account https://flutterwave.com/.

 # RUNNING THE API